autopkg/homebysix-recipes/test/README.md

         keeleysam-recipes \
         rustymyers-recipes

-Make sure your working directory is the __homebysix-recipes__ folder (the clone you made, not the clone in your ~/Library/AutoPkg/RecipeRepos folder).
+Make sure your working directory is the __homebysix-recipes__ folder (the clone you made with `git clone`, not the clone in your ~/Library/AutoPkg/RecipeRepos folder).

     cd ~/Developer/homebysix-recipes